orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 +++++++++++++++++++++++++++

-If you are using another version of Python 3 than 3.5, but still want to use OTB Python bindings, it is possible to compile the python again with your version of Python.
+If you are using another version of Python 3 than 3.5, but still want to use OTB Python bindings, it is possible to compile the python bindings again with your version of Python.
 CMake is required (it is available in most package managers or at [https://cmake.org/]).
 At the root of the OTB installation run :

 .. parsed-literal::